B2B Lead Generation Glossary

 Lead Decay

-Lead decay describes the deterioration of lead quality and conversion likelihood over time without proper nurturing in B2B early demand states.
+Neglect a lead long enough and it stops being one.
+Lead decay describes the deterioration of lead quality and conversion likelihood over time when nurturing is absent, a particularly costly problem in B2B early demand states where buying cycles are already long.

 Related terms: Pipeline Leakage, Lead-to-Opportunity Falloff, Marketing Qualified Lead